ufo-github/ponyfoo/posts/2013-05-27_learn-regular-expressions.md

 The second special expression we have is `?`.
 This is a **quantifier**.
 Quantifiers determine how the previous expression is matched. `?` means the previous expression is _optional_. `/ate?/` will match both `'ate'` and `'at'`.

 Usually, we want to do this in longer expressions than just a single character.
 In this case, we will use groups.
-These are expressions enclosed in parenthesis. `/foo (bar )?baz/`, for instance, will match both `'foo bar'`, and `'foo bar baz'`.
+These are expressions enclosed in parenthesis. `/foo (bar )?baz/`, for instance, will match both `'foo baz'`, and `'foo bar baz'`.

 That brings us to the next portion of our regex, `(the|[2-4])`.
 Here we used a group, but we have several other special characters.
 The `[2-4]` expression is a range, and it means either 2, 3, or 4.
 Anything in the _inclusive_ 2-4 range.